Ficke/GettingCleaningData/README.md

 * Relabels the fields with descriptive variable names.
 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### Instructions
+Follow the comments for the code - the steps the code follows are:

+1. Downloading the data
+2. Load the data & label it according to features.txt and subject_train.txt
+3. Merge the train and test sets together
+4. Subset to just the mean and standard deviation measurments
+5. Change the field names from abbreviations to readable descriptors
+6. Create a tidy data set with averages of each variable for every activity and subject by grouping and summarizing
+7. Save the tidy data set as a text file

 credit:

 > [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.